LeaderPortfolio

 Vice President for Technology

-Joined Morgan Stanley in the automated proprietary trading group.
+Joined Morgan Stanley's automated proprietary trading group.

 Philanthropic Impact